-- 7.1.
+7.1.
 Consent must be a positive indication.
-It cannot be inferred from silence, inactivity or pre-ticked boxes. - 7.2.
+It cannot be inferred from silence, inactivity, a positive action without words or pre-ticked boxes.

+- 7.2.
 Consent will only be accepted where it is freely given, specific, informed and an unambiguous indication of the individual's wishes. - 7.3.
 Where consent is given, a record will be kept documenting how and when consent was given. - 7.4.
 The Trust ensures that consent mechanisms meet the standards of the GDPR.
 Where the standard of consent cannot be met, an alternative legal basis for processing the data must be found, or the processing must cease. - 7.5.
-Consent accepted under the DPA will be reviewed to ensure it meets the standards of the GDPR; however, acceptable consent obtained under the DPA will not be reobtained. - 7.6.
+Consent accepted under the GDPR will be reviewed to ensure it meets the standards of the GDPR; however, acceptable consent obtained under the DPA will not be reobtained. - 7.6.
 Consent can be withdrawn by the individual at any time. - 7.7.
-Where a child is under the age of 13, or does not have capacity to make decisions for themselves, the consent of parents will be sought prior to the processing of their data, except where the processing is related to preventative or counselling services offered directly to a child.
+Where online services are provided directly to a child, the child is aged 13 or over, and the consent meets the requirements outlined in 7.2, consent should be obtained directly from that child; otherwise consent is obtained from whoever holds parental responsibility for the child, except where the processing is related to preventative or counselling services offered directly to children.
+The ICO has confirmed that this only applies if the service is provided directly to a child, and not through an intermediate such as a school. - 7.8.
+In all other instances with regards to obtaining consent, an appropriate age of consent is considered by the Trust on a case-by-case basis, taking into account the requirements outlined in 7.2.